jeremyfuksa/a11y-guide-scratchpad/terra-icon.md

 In this example, the plus (+) icon is meaningful.

 Although the icon is visually related to “Clinical Note,” no text supports its function to “add” something.
-Therefore, the icon’s code must include `alt=”add”` to adequately convey this to a screen reader user.
+Therefore, the icon’s code must include `alt=”Add”` to adequately convey this to a screen reader user.
 The screen reader would read the icon’s alternative text, followed by the button’s text label.
-In all, the user would hear, **”Add.
-Clinical Note.”**
+In all, the user would hear, **”Add Clinical Note.”**

 #### Considerations for Meaningful Icons Used Within Components